 For these reasons, most personal injury lawyers will advise that you do not discuss settlement or attempt to settle until your medical care is complete, or you have reached your maximum expected recovery.
 There are some exceptions to this rule-of-thumb, such as when there is a large injury and limited insurance available, but in such cases you should consult with an attorney to be sure that no potential sources of additional insurance such as excess or umbrella coverage are overlooked.

 Do I have to wait until I’m fully recovered to settle?

 It is usually best to wait to settle your claim until the total cost of the medical treatment and the full extent of your recovery is known.
 This allows you to obtain a fair injury settlement that includes all past and future medical expenses – after it is known how fully you will recover.

 Even when all the necessary testing and surgical procedures have been completed, there will be recovery time.
 The time it takes to regain abilities is different from person to person and injury to injury.

 Though it may be difficult to wait, not capturing all the costs or not including all the medical care necessary can be risky, because once you settle, there is little or no chance of going back to get additional compensation.

 Do more severe injuries mean a higher settlement amount?

-Generally speaking, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
+Generally speaking, in Atlanta, South Atlanta or anywhere else in Georgia, the more severe an injury is, and the more permanent the loss, the higher the value for pain and suffering tends to be.
 For instance, the value of a lost leg is much greater and may require a much higher settlement than a broken ankle from which there is a full recovery.

 An accident case is made up of several components, all of which ensure the settlement is full and just.
 Items that must be included in the calculation are: